Muslim period in the Indian subcontinent

-The Muslim period in the Indian subcontinent or Indo-Muslim period is conventionally said to have started in 640 with the conquest of Makran by the Rashidun Caliphate and was continued in 712–714, after the conquest of Sindh and Multan by the Umayyad Caliphate under the military command of Muhammad ibn al-Qasim.
+The Muslim period in the Indian subcontinent or the Indo-Muslim period is conventionally said to have started in 640 with the conquest of Makran by the Rashidun Caliphate and was continued in 712–714, after the conquest of Sindh and Multan by the Umayyad Caliphate under the military command of Muhammad ibn al-Qasim.
 It began in the Indian subcontinent in the course of a gradual conquest.
-The perfunctory rule by the Ghaznavids in Punjab was followed by Ghurids, and Sultan Muhammad of Ghor (1173–1206) is generally credited with laying the foundation of Muslim rule in Northern India.
-Muslim rule in the Indian subcontinent also led to major developments in architecture, including the introduction of Persian-influenced designs, arches, domes, and decorative calligraphy.
-These styles shaped many of the region’s most iconic structures and contributed to the formation of Indo-Islamic architecture.
+The perfunctory rule by the Ghaznavids in Punjab was followed by Ghurids, and Sultan Muhammad of Ghor (1173–1206) is generally credited with laying the foundation of Muslim rule in northern India.
+Muslim rule in the Indian subcontinent also led to major developments in architecture, including the introduction of Persianate designs, arches, domes, and decorative calligraphy.
+These styles shaped many of the region's most iconic structures and contributed to the formation of Indo-Islamic architecture.

-From the late 12th century onwards, Muslim empires dominated the subcontinent, most notably the Delhi Sultanate and Mughal Empire.
-Various other Muslim kingdoms ruled most of South Asia from the mid-14th to late 18th centuries, including the Bahmani, Bengal, Gujarat, Malwa, Kashmir, Multan, Mysore, Carnatic and Deccan Sultanates.
-Though the Muslim dynasties in India were diverse in origin, they were linked together by the Persianate culture and Islam.
+From the late 12th century onwards, Muslim empires dominated the subcontinent, most notably the Delhi Sultanate and the Mughal Empire.
+Various other Muslim kingdoms ruled most of South Asia from the mid-14th to late 18th centuries, including the Bahmani, Bengal, Gujarat, Malwa, Kashmir, Multan, Mysore, Carnatic, Arakkal and the Deccan sultanates.
+Though the Muslim dynasties in India were diverse in origin, they were linked together by the Persianate culture and the shared faith.

 The height of Islamic rule was marked during the reign of Mughal Emperor Aurangzeb (1658–1707), during which the Fatawa Alamgiri was compiled, which briefly served as the legal system of Mughal Empire.
-Additional Islamic policies were re-introduced in South India by Mysore's de facto king Tipu Sultan.
+Additional Islamic policies were re-introduced in South India by Mysore's Tipu Sultan.